codatio/codat-docs/docs/integrations/accounting/kashflow/accounting-kashflow.md

 unlisted: true
 ---

-You can pull accounting data from <a className="external" href="https://www.kashflow.com/" target="_blank">IRIS KashFlow</a> using our IRIS KashFlow integration.
+You can read accounting data from <a className="external" href="https://www.kashflow.com/" target="_blank">IRIS KashFlow</a> using our IRIS KashFlow integration.

 ## Data type coverage